Old Pool Removal in Onondaga and Oswego Counties | Ground Force Property Services

 Mexico

 Mexico and the Village of Mexico are no strangers to weather.
 Old pools here can really show the effects of freeze, moisture, snow, and general exposure.
-You may be dealing with damage that keeps coming back because the environment keeps stressing the same weak spots.
 At some point, replacement parts stop feeling like a solution.

 Minetto

 Minetto has plenty of properties where a backyard can become much more livable without a pool in the middle of it.
-This is especially true when the pool is older and the surrounding area has already started to deteriorate.
 Removal opens the way for a cleaner, safer, more usable yard.

 New Haven